 Freon® (also known as R-22) is a refrigerant that has been in use for many decades but, since the “Clean Air Act of 1990” became law, the federal government has mandated its gradual demise.
 As of 1 January 2020, the production and import of Freon® will be completely banned in the US.
 Most home owners have no idea that this is happening and, therefore, most of them are not prepared for the future potential high costs associated with maintaining older air conditioning and heat pump units.

 Prior to Freon, other types of refrigerants (such as ammonia) were engineered for use in refrigerators, however many of these early refrigerants were found to be toxic and flammable.
 Freon® was invented by DuPont® around 1930.
 Starting around 2003, most new (but not all) A/C and heat pump systems started using Puron® (R-410A) as their refrigerant instead of Freon®.
 Puron® complies with federal laws.
-As of January 2010, Freon® (R-22) was banned from use in newly manufactured A/C and heat pump equipment.
-Equipment that uses Freon® can not be converted to Puron® as these systems are engineered differently so a simple swap-out of refrigerants is not an option.
+As of January 2010, the production and import of Freon® (R-22) is now officially in the USA.
+Equipment that uses Freon® can not be converted to Puron® as these systems are engineered differently (Puron systems run at a much higher pressure) so a simple swap-out of refrigerants is not an option.
 Many older chest and upright freezers and dehumidifiers also use Freon® (R-22).

 When inspecting homes with older (R-22) based equipment installed, I always educate my clients on the Freon® and Puron® scenario in an attempt to prepare them.
-As of 1 Jan.
-2020, if Freon®-based equipment needs to be recharged (such as due to a refrigerant leak), only Freon® recycled from old equipment will be available.
-This means, Freon® will be on short supply and may easily be $500~$1,000 per pound.
+After Jan.
+1st, 2020, if Freon®-based equipment needs to be recharged (such as due to a refrigerant leak), only Freon® recycled from old equipment will be available.
+This means, Freon® will be in short supply and may easily be $500~$1,000 per pound.
 Most residential A/C and heat pump systems use between 3~8 pounds of Freon®.
-If you go outside and look at your A/C or heat pump unit manufacturer's tag, it will include information about the type of refrigerant it uses (either R-22 or R-410A).
+If you go outside and look at your A/C or heat pump unit compressor manufacturer's tag, it will include information about the type of refrigerant it uses (either R-22 or R-410A).
 Sometimes Freon® will be listed as "HCFC 22".
-Also, Freon® should only be worked with and properly disposed of by a qualified licensed contractor.
+Also, Freon® should only be worked with, reclaimed, and properly disposed of by a qualified licensed contractor.

 Refrigerants allow the movement of heat energy using a refrigeration cycle which allows the refrigerant to change states from liquid to gas and vice versa.
 By compressing or decompressing (allowing it to expand) a refrigerant can become hot or cold.
 This basic principle is how air conditioners, heat pumps, dehumidifiers, and refrigerators/freezers work.
 They don't create "cold", instead, they move heat.